Business Administration Major: Information Systems and Business Analytics Option (B.S.)

 2

-Only for students completing 2nd option in Accounting, Finance or Marketing.
+May be taken only by students completing 2nd option in Accounting, Finance or Marketing.

 • Students will demonstrate proficiency in the core content areas of business.